Success

 • From Prussian obedience to America’s focus on compliant workers, and now to crippling student loans, it’s a twisted journey.

-We’re told it’s for the greater good.
-But is it?
 Or is it more about control and corporate interests?

-This system’s molded us for years.
 Knowing its history lets us question its purpose.

-Time for a new chapter, don’t you think?
+Time for a new chapter, no?

 The Unfiltered Truth